 Egipte: Visió econòmica i política

-Trade represents 34% of the country's GDP (World Bank, 2020).
+Trade represents 31% of the country's GDP (World Bank).
 The Egyptian market has been gradually opening up, with the ratification of various free trade agreements, especially the European Free Trade Association (EFTA).
 The African continental free trade area (AfCFTA) was ratified by Egypt in 2019.
 Petroleum products (oil and gas) are the most traded items, both for imports and exports.
 Other important exports are gold, plastics, citrus fruit and nitrogenous fertilisers.
-Imports are driven by petroleum (as Egypt’s reserves are much less significant than those of other Gulf countries), machinery and mechanical appliances, cereals (the country imports around 40% of its food requirements according to FAO), cars, radio-telephony transmission tools, plastics and medicines (World Trade Organisation and International Trade Center, 2020).
-Due to the ongoing COVID-19 pandemic, the volume of exports of goods and services is expected to decline by -11.2% in 2021 compared to 2020, and the volume of imports to decline by -7.5%.
-For 2022, the IMF forecasts a fall in volume of -10.5% for exports and -1.4% for imports.
+Imports are driven by petroleum (as Egypt’s reserves are much less significant than those of other Gulf countries), machinery and mechanical appliances, cereals (the country imports around 40% of its food requirements according to FAO), cars, radio-telephony transmission tools, plastics and medicines (World Trade Organisation and International Trade Center).

 Foreign Trade Values | 2017 | 2018 | 2019 | 2020 | 2021 |